torvalds/linux/Documentation/arch/arm64/booting.rst

-  All writable architected system registers at or below the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKNOWN state.
+  All writable architected system registers at or below the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKANALWN state.

   For all systems: